zsinx6/effective-garbanzo/README.md

 }
 ```

-Where the bills are a array with every occurence of billing charge.
+The bills are a array with every occurrence of billing charge.